Guidance

 • the relevant immigration permissions

-International students can be awarded early years teacher status (EYTS) in the usual way on completion of an EYITT course.
+International students can be awarded EYTS in the usual way on completion of an EYITT course.

 Immigration permissions

-Potential international students should check their eligibility for a visa.
+Potential international students can visit check if you need a UK visa to check eligibility for a visa.

 Research

-• Early years workforce qualifications and children’s outcomes found that there is a positive association between the presence of degree-qualified staff and children’s outcomes.
-The strongest effects were seen for children in settings where a staff member held qualified teacher status (QTS), followed by those holding early years teacher status (EYTS – achieved through EYITT), with smaller effects for staff holding early years professional status (EYPS).
+• Early years workforce qualifications and children’s outcomes found that there is a positive association between the presence of degree-qualified staff and children’s outcomes measured by the Early Years Foundation Stage Profile (EYFSP) (particularly communication and maths), as well as KS1 and KS2.
+The strongest effects were seen for children in settings where a staff member held qualified teacher status (QTS), followed by those holder early years teacher status (EYTS – achieved through EYITT), with smaller effects for staff holding early years professional status (EYPS).

-• Evaluation of the graduate leader fund: final report found that settings which employed a graduate leader with early years professional status (the predecessor of early years teacher status) made significant improvements in quality for preschool children (aged 30 months to 5 years) compared with settings that did not.
-Improvements were most evident where those with early years professional status worked directly, and led practice, in a room with children.
+• Evaluation of the graduate leader fund: final report found that settings which gained a graduate leader with early years professional status (the predecessor of early years teacher status) made significant improvements in quality for preschool children (aged 30 months to 5 years) as compared with settings which did not.
+Improvements were most evident where those with early years professional status worked directly in a room with children and led the practice.

 Contact us